 I-5 play stops between Seattle and Portland

 Note: Unless otherwise specified, directions refer to a southbound route.
-If you’re taking the exact same exit, the numbers will be the same either way; however, in some cases a different exit may be quicker if you’re northbound.
+Exit numbers are the same either direction of travel; however, in some cases a different exit may be quicker if you’re northbound.

 12. Tacoma City Center/Exit 133 (City Center)